The award-winning book on the birth of modern skateboarding.

 MORE THAN JUST DOGTOWN

-Make no mistake, the Z-Boys were an important part of the emerging American skate scene during the 1970s, but they weren't the only domain.
-In the state of California alone, besides Santa Monica and Venice, there were many other hot spots.
-Some of those places included San Diego, Upland, Santa Barbara, Ventura, Santa Cruz, Salt Creek, Vista, Los Angeles, the San Fernando Valley, Oxnard, and San Francisco—all equally influential and significant for the skaters and innovations they delivered.
+The Z-Boys may have been an important part of the emerging American skate scene during the 1970s, but they weren't the only scene.
+In California alone, besides Santa Monica and Venice, there were many other hot spots.
+They included San Diego, Upland, Santa Barbara, Ventura, Santa Cruz, Salt Creek, Vista, Los Angeles, the San Fernando Valley, Oxnard, and San Francisco—all equally influential and significant for the skaters and innovations they delivered.

 But far, far away from California, on the Gold Coast of Southern Florida, thousands of miles from the West Coast skateboard industry and media, there was another tale unfolding.
 More obscure and under the radar, the Florida scene would have a dramatic and immeasurable impact on skateboarding, allowing it to literally take flight.
 It all started with the invention of the Ollie, a magical no-hands aerial and the signature move that would forever change skating.